Samuel-Chow-demon/CSTP2110_Cloud_Compute_Proj/README.md

 ### 1.1 Project

-<p style="font-size:18px; font-weight:bold">ESeePark Parking Management App</p>
+<p style="font-size:18px; font-weight:bold">ESeePark - A Parking Management Application with AWS Infrastructure</p>

 ### 1.2 Description

 <p style="text-align:justify">
     The project is a real-time streaming parking lot management application.
 It includes frontend and backend services which would be deployed through AWS EC2 Window instances under a AWS VPC network system.
 Frontend provides user signup, login and signup confirmation flows which making use AWS Amplify to setup AWS Cognito for registration, authentication and confirmation.
 The user registration would invoke the AWS Lambda for passing the input user account data to the AWS DynamoDB for storage.
 On the other hand, Backend runs a server on listening to the Frontend request.
-It provides the real-time streaming data (project uses static video to pretend a live camera setup at the parking site) which retrieved from the AWS S3 bucket and performing object detection (tailor trained YOLOv11 model) on parking lot occupied and empty classification.
+It provides the real-time streaming data (project uses static video to pretend a live camera setup at the parking site) which retrieved from the AWS S3 bucket and performing object detection (tailor trained YOLOv12 model) on parking lot occupied and empty classification.
 Processed result would be destructed into a binary stream together with the data back to Frontend for display.
 </p>

 ### 1.3 Revision History